Is the CPA Worth It? 5 Reasons You Should Earn Your CPA & CMA

-One of the first career decisions accounting students and professionals make is whether to pursue their CPA (Certified Public Accountant) or CMA (Certified Management Accountant)—but who said you have to choose one or the other?
+One of the first career decisions accounting students and professionals make is whether to pursue their CPA (Certified Public Accountant) license or CMA (Certified Management Accountant) designation—but who said you have to choose one or the other?
 Particularly for CPAs, dual certification can be immensely rewarding.

 Double Up & Stand Out!

-A 2018 Strategic Finance article titled Double Up & Stand Out! provides a 10-step plan for accounting students to pass both the CPA and CMA exams within nine months of graduation.
+A 2023 Strategic Finance article titled Dual CMA and CPA Certification: A Winning Combination provides a nine-step plan for accounting students to pass both the CPA and CMA exams soon after graduation.

 The takeaway in the article is clear: earning both your CPA and CMA is a great way to immediately set yourself apart in the competitive fields of accounting and finance.